sujallamichhane18/DestroyGPT/README.md

 This project is licensed under the MIT License.

 👤 Author
-Built with ❤️ by Sujal Lamichhane
+Built with ❤️ by Sujal Lamichhane by using AI.
 If you like it, give it a ⭐️!